Why is My Christmas Cactus Dropping Buds?

 Christmas cactus displaying its numerous flowers.

-Christmas cactus are relatively unusual in that they are ‘short day‘ plants which means they rely on shortening day length to stimulate the formation of flowers.
+I had to do a lot of research for this bit!
+Christmas cacti are relatively unusual in that they are ‘short day‘ plants, which means they rely on shortening day length to stimulate the formation of flowers.

 There must be more hours of darkness (more then 12 hours) then light for your Christmas cactus to form flowers properly.

-If you turn on a bright light in the middle of the night, even for a short time, this interrupts the plants period of darkness and can either cause the plant to not display flowers or the developing buds fall off.
+If you turn on a bright light in the middle of the night, even for a short time, this interrupts the plant’s period of darkness and can either cause the plant to not display flowers or the developing buds to fall off exactly the reason my Christmas cactus kept dropping its buds!
+At first, it was so mystifying!

-If it is difficult to find a room in your home that is typically dark without any artificial light for more then 12 hours then I recommend using a light excluding cloth over your Christmas cactus for the 6 weeks or so whilst the buds are developing.
+If it is difficult to find a room in your home that is typically dark without any artificial light for more than 12 hours (as I did) then I recommend using a light excluding cloth over your Christmas cactus for the 6 weeks or so whilst the buds are developing.

 Moving the Christmas Cactus can Cause Flower buds to drop off

-A common mistake which results in bud drop is relocating the cactus whilst the flowers are developing.
+A common mistake that results in bud drop is relocating the cactus whilst the flowers are developing.

-A change in air flow is often a culprit of bud drop, as is a difference in the direct of the light source.
+Interestingly enough, a change in airflow is often a culprit of bud drop, as is a difference in the direction of the light source.
+I think we need to just consider how specific that is for a moment, it can be the difference in light direction!

-Turning the plant around or moving it to a different window sill changes the direct of light.
-The flower buds often grow towards the new source of brightest light then drop off as a response.
+Turning the plant around or moving it to a different window sill changes the direction of light.
+What I’ve observed is that the flower buds often grow toward the new source of the brightest light and then drop off as a response.

 Ensure that your cactus stays in one consistent place during the flower bud formation from around September and try not to move it or turn it around for any reason to reduce stress and prevent the buds from dropping.